 An interdisciplinary program, the Human Rights Program offers courses from a number of different academic departments, including political science, sociology, anthropology and history.
 It gives students a choice between two academic tracks: a 15-credit Minor in human rights or a 24-credit Certificate.

 A key element of both tracks is the human rights internship, giving students useful work experience as well as the chance to understand the human rights movement in practical terms.
 Students may spend time working with an international NGO like Human Rights Watch or the Center for Reproductive Rights, a local organization like the Urban Justice Center, or even a grassroots organization based abroad.
 They will see first-hand how human rights concerns influence political, economic, and/or social policy.
 They will assist victims of human rights abuses, carry out human rights research, and learn how human rights organizations try to promote human rights.

-The minor or certificate in Human Rights may be taken in conjunction with any major.
-For more information about the courses that count toward the minor and the certificate, please click here.
-For descriptions of some of the courses that the Human Rights Program is offering in Spring 2012, please click here.
+The Minor or Certificate in Human Rights may be taken in conjunction with any major.
+For more information about the courses that count toward the Minor and the Certificate, please click here.
+For descriptions of some of the courses that the Human Rights Program is offering in Fall 2013, please click here.

 Panels, Speakers and Workshops

 The Human Rights Program brings leading figures in the human rights movement to campus for talks, brown-bag lunches and other events.
 For more information about Human Rights Program events, please click here.